niksilver/clockabout/NOTES.md

 To do

-- Remove '- - - -' debug logging.
-- For mod, stop metros on cleanup.
+- Maybe: For mod, stop metros on cleanup.
 - For the mod part of README:
   - Use the script with a MIDI device and feed back in.
   - Mod attaches to the end of any script.